 Write down all the problems you know, related to the problem space.
 Document what you don’t know but would like to discover; what information is missing?

 Who in your organization can help you?
 Who has the knowledge that you want to acquire?
-Identify people to speak with, write a brief script, set up meetings, begin your investigation, start asking questions, and follow wherever these conversations guide you.
+Identify the people to speak with, write a brief script, set up meetings, begin your investigation, and start asking questions.
+Follow wherever these conversations guide you.

 Are you looking at the problem from the right angle?
 Analyze it from different perspectives.
-Consider the bigger picture; consider how you are stating the problem.
+Consider the bigger picture; consider how you are stating the issue.

+And don’t wait for permission.
 Ideas are cheap, and they’re most effectively communicated when shown (instead of told).
-Do not worry about polishing; design your ideas quickly.
+Do not worry about polishing; focus on quickly developing your ideas.
 Prototype!
-Use a UI kit (who cares); just get it done.
-Share your ideas, get feedback, see what gets traction, and iterate.
+Use a UI kit (who cares); get it done.
+Share your ideas, receive feedback, see what resonates, and iterate.

-Too often, we pick and go with one idea.
-Our process and ability to succeed breaks down quickly when we don’t consider all the potential solutions.
+Too often, we pick one idea and stick with it.
+Our process and ability to succeed break down quickly when we fail to consider all potential solutions.
 The magic happens when we diverge and consider many different ideas.
-Get good at designing ideas quickly.
+Get good at designing ideas rapidly.
 Don’t overthink it.

-Big problems can be confusing and often tangled with other problems.
-Find ways to break big problems down simply—visualize them!
+Big problems can be complex and often intertwined with other issues.
+Find ways to break big problems down and visualize them!
 Help others understand.
-Only when we understand something can we talk about it.
+Only when we know something can we talk about it.

-Kids are great at asking questions; as adults, sometimes we forget.
+Children are great at asking questions; as adults, we sometimes forget.
 If you could solve this problem in any way, how would you do it?
 Ask, “What if”—what if we?
 Be audacious; it costs nothing to think big.

 “The important thing is not to stop questioning.
 Curiosity has its own reason for existing.” — Albert Einstein

-Often, we build solutions that don’t solve the problem correctly because we don’t understand the truth about what is causing the problem.
-Think deeply about the problem and where it’s coming from.
+Often, we build solutions that don’t solve the problem correctly because we don’t fully understand the underlying cause of the issue.
+Reflect deeply on the situation and its underlying causes.

 The surface-level details only tell part of the story.
-Improve your observation skills and get really good at looking beyond the surface to gain a deeper understanding of cause and effect in relation to the problem.
+Enhance your observation skills and develop the ability to look beyond the surface to gain a deeper understanding of the cause and effect related to the problem.

 Consider how and why things happen, recognizing the cause-and-effect relationships in your problem space.
 If necessary, map them out.